 In Year 7-10, it is compulsory for all students to study Mathematics.
 In Years 11 and 12, Mathematics is optional, but the majority of senior students undertake a mathematics course for the HSC.

 In Stage 4, students are actively involved in learning mathematical skills to solve problems.
 The six strands taught are Number, Patterns and Algebra, Space and Geometry, Measurement, Data and Problem Solving and the topics are:

-* Computation of whole numbers * Integers * Decimals * Ratio, rates and time * NAPLAN Preparation * Fractions * Algebraic techniques and equations * Length, area and volume * Data representation and analysis * Angle relationships * Number plane and linear relationships * Properties of geometrical figures * Probability
+* Computation of whole numbers* Integers* Decimals* Percentages* NAPLAN preparation* Fractions* Algebraic techniques and equations* Length, area and volume* Angle relationships and geometrical figures* Number plane and linear relationships

 At the beginning of Year 9, students are divided into three levels depending on their skill and achievement in Mathematics in Years 7 and 8, although students may change levels during Year 9 and, in exceptional cases, in Year 10.